coldzeraa/ATC-AltFinder/README.md

 ## Project Description

-This project is a prototype web application developed as part of a Bachelor's thesis at FH Oberösterreich, Hagenberg Campus (June 2024).
+This project is a prototype web application developed as part of a Bachelor's thesis at FH Oberösterreich, Hagenberg Campus (2025).
 Its primary goal is to assist healthcare professionals in handling drug shortages in the Austrian context.

 The tool provides the following functionalities:
 1. Checks if a given medication name exists within a locally stored drug shortage list.